Does Medicaid Cover Incontinence Supplies or Adult Diapers?

-One of the challenges for Medicaid recipients is determining what is and what is not covered under Medicaid.
-Due to differences by state, there is a lack of clear documentation on covered medical services and support.
-Also, regular changes to coverage/benefits can create a headache for Medicaid recipients and they often struggle to know all that is covered and how to make the most of their benefits.
-Generally, Medicaid covers various treatments, services, or products for individuals who may be low-income, elderly, disabled, or blind.
+One of the challenges with Medicaid is determining what is and what is not covered under a Medicaid plan.
+Due to differences by state, there is a lack of clear documentation on covered medical services and support, including incontinence supply coverage.
+Also, regular changes to coverage/benefits can create a headache for those receiving Medicaid, who often struggle to know all that is covered and how to make the most of their benefits.
+Generally, Medicaid covers medically necessary treatments, services or products for individuals who may be low-income, elderly, disabled or blind.

-A common question we receive is “does Medicaid cover adult diapers, pull-on’s, bladder control pads, or other incontinence supplies?”
+A common question we receive is “does Medicaid cover adult diapers, pull-on underwear, bladder control products or other incontinence supplies?”

-The short answer is yes; most state Medicaid programs typically cover medically necessary incontinence supplies, such as boosters, adult diapers (also known as disposable briefs), pull-on underwear and underpads, including youth products, for specific Medicaid recipients.
-But there are some important rules and requirements you need to know.
+The short answer is yes; state Medicaid programs typically cover medically necessary incontinence supplies, such as boosters, adult diapers (also known as disposable briefs), pull-on underwear and underpads, including youth products, for specific Medicaid recipients.
+But there are some important insurance provider rules and requirements you need to know.

 Medicaid and Incontinence Supplies

-Incontinence supplies are only covered for Medicaid recipients who are elderly, disabled, or children with complex health care needs.
-To receive incontinence supplies covered by Medicaid, there must be one of the following: a physician’s prescription with qualifying diagnosis, Prior Authorization (PA), or a Letter/Certificate of Medical Necessity (LMN).
-Incontinence benefits under Medicaid typically start for children with complex healthcare needs at age of 3-4, because that is the age where children typically develop self-toileting skills.
+Incontinence supplies are only covered for elderly, disabled or children with complex healthcare needs.
+Incontinence supplies benefits under Medicaid typically start for children with complex healthcare needs at age of 3-4, because that is the age where children usually develop self-toileting skills.

 - Physician’s prescription with qualifying diagnosis

-Some states have additional steps such as requiring a letter of medical necessity or additional documentation.
-If you feel overwhelmed or confused with all of this information, our team is ready to help.
-Our team at Tranquility works directly with individuals, caregivers, and case managers to navigate the specific requirements of your state.
-We can help guide you through the process in partnership with Medicaid medical supply providers across the USA.
+If you feel overwhelmed or confused with all of this information, Tranquility can help.
+Our team works directly with individuals, caregivers and case managers to navigate insurance provider requirements and specific guidelines of your state.
+We can help guide you through the process in partnership with Medicaid incontinence providers across the U.S.

 What Incontinence Supplies are Covered?